 Melvin Rowland, the registered sex offender accused of shooting a female student to death in a car on the University of Utah campus, lied to the victim about his criminal history, her family says.

 The horrific shooting – which occurred as Lauren McCluskey, 21, walked home from a night class at the University of Utah – has shaken the campus community, where McCluskey was a senior track standout who was majoring in communication.
 You can learn more about McCluskey here.

-McCluskey’s family is now suing the University of Utah in federal court.
-The family is demanding $56 million from the University of Utah, the court documents filed in June 2019 say.
+McCluskey’s family sued the University of Utah in federal court.
+The family initially demanded $56 million from the University of Utah, the court documents filed in June 2019 say.
 We’ve uploaded the full lawsuit here so you can read it.
 In the lawsuit, filed against the state, the university, its public safety and housing departments, and some individuals, the McCluskey family alleges “deliberate indifference and failure to intervene and prevent the tragic and untimely death of Lauren McCluskey.”

 The lawsuit alleges: “This is a civil rights case involving the tragic, avoidable and untimely death of Lauren McCluskey, a 21-year-old University of Utah track star and student who was shot seven times and brutally murdered by her ex-boyfriend, Melvin Rowland, on the University of Utah campus.
 This preventable murder occurred as a direct result of the University’s refusal to respond to multiple concerning reports of stalking, abuse, intimidation, dating violence, domestic violence, sexual harassment, gender based discrimination, and other dangerous and abusive behaviors prohibited under Title IX.”

 911 audio now shows that McCluskey was worried about how long authorities were taking to investigate her harassment claims against Rowland.